-On April 16, 2020, we entered into an amendment to the loan and security agreement with Hercules, or the First Amendment, permitting us to enter into a promissory note under the Paycheck Protection Program of the Coronavirus Aid, Relief and Economic Stability Act.
-On April 17, 2020 we issued a Promissory Note to Bank of America, NA, pursuant to which we received loan proceeds of \$2.9 million (the "Loan"), however, based on updated guidance related to this program, we decided to repay the full amount of the Loan, and repaid the Loan on May 4, 2020.
+On April 16, 2020, we entered into an amendment to the Hercules Loan Agreement, or the First Amendment, permitting us to enter into a promissory note under the Paycheck Protection Program of the Coronavirus Aid, Relief and Economic Stability Act.
+On April 17, 2020 we issued a Promissory Note to Bank of America, NA, or the Loan, pursuant to which we received loan proceeds of \$2.9 million, however, based on updated guidance related to this program, we decided to repay the full amount of the Loan, and repaid the Loan on May 4, 2020.

-Effective as of February 24, 2022 (the "Effective Date"), we entered into a Second Amendment to the Original Credit Facility (as amended by the First Amendment) pursuant to which term loans in an aggregate principal amount of up to \$100.0 million (the "New Credit Facility") have become available to us in five tranches including the first tranche under the Original Credit Facility, subject to certain terms and conditions.
+Effective as of February 24, 2022, or the Effective Date, we entered into a Second Amendment to the Original Credit Facility (as amended by the First Amendment), or the Hercules Credit Facility, pursuant to which term loans in an aggregate principal amount of up to \$100.0 million became available to us in five tranches including the first tranche under the Original Credit Facility, subject to certain terms and conditions.